Frequently Asked Questions: “Remain in Mexico” Policy

 Why is the Remain in Mexico policy harmful?
 What are the concerns with this policy?

 Making vulnerable people wait to access asylum protection and due process in Mexico is concerning for a number of reasons.
 First, this policy leaves many vulnerable asylum seekers to wait in dangerous and unsafe circumstances, including those in which their lives may be at risk, they may not be able to access health services and humanitarian aid, and they may face deportation.

 Second, making asylum seekers wait in Mexico to access protection is deeply concerning from a due process and access to justice perspective.
 This policy impacts those people who have shown that they have a credible fear of persecution; nonetheless, the policy will make them wait in Mexico without access to family, legal, or social support.
+In fact, as of August, over 98 percent of those subject to the policy had not been able to obtain legal representation.[iii]
 Undoubtedly, this will make it more difficult for those subject to the policy to successfully assert their asylum claims and will also risk retraumatizing them in the unsafe conditions in which they are forced to wait.

 Who does the policy affect?

-The Remain in Mexico plan will affect single adult males, single adult females, and family units.
+The Remain in Mexico plan affects single adult males, single adult females, and family units.

 Who is not subject to the Remain in Mexico policy?

 - Those who arrived at the U.S./Mexico border and were placed into removal proceedings prior to the policy’s implementation (i.e., it is not retroactive);